The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Guacamole is a staple of Mexican cuisine

-Antojitos and Botanas
+Antojitos and Botanas (appetizers)

-Ever-present on menus across the country, antojitos come in different sizes and forms.
-Antojo means “sudden craving,” and it can indicate snacks; appetizers (similar to tapas and pintxos in Spain) and even plain street food.
+Antojo means “sudden craving,” indicating snacks, appetizers (similar to tapas and pintxos in Spain), and even plain street food.
 Antojitos are always on the menu in Mexico.

-Botanas is another word for snack and can refer to a dry snack coming out of a bag, or something more elaborate.
+Botanas is another word for snack and can refer to a dry snack coming out of a bag or something more elaborate.
 They are eaten in-between meals, usually they are associated with sports events, and at times they can be quite filling.

 Chapulines